-AST 252 INSTRUMENT/COMMERCIAL FLIGHT II ~ THIS CLASS OFFERED AT THE COT IN BOZEMAN Credits: 3 (F)

-Students must enroll in this course while pursuing their Instrument/Commercial certificate at a flight school of their choice.
+AST 252 INSTRUMENT/COMMERCIAL FLIGHT II ~ THIS CLASS OFFERED AT THE COT IN BOZEMAN certificate at a flight school of their choice.
 Credits will be awarded upon production of proof of 75 hours of flight time beyond the private pilot's license.